Dr. Thomas Kalbacher

 04318 Leipzig, Germany

-My interest is the software development of simulation and analysis tools to study the use and protection of natural hydrogeological systems.
+I am interested in the development of OpenGeoSys (OGS) software and related analysis tools to study the sustainable use and protection of natural groundwater systems and their quantitative and qualitative impact on surface waters.